JohanVanslembrouck/corolib/examples/clientserver1/README.md

 ```c++
 #define RESUME_MULTIPLE_COROUTINES 1
 ```
 in async_operation.h.

+The client application uses 1 CommClient object and 4 observer coroutines observer1 .. observer4
+that each handle the result of the read operation.
 Before starting the asynchronous read operation, mainflow() starts 4 observer coroutines that each process the read response from the server. mainflow() co_awaits the completion of the observer coroutines using when_all.

+client4obs2.cpp is a simplification of client4obs.cpp that co_awaits sr in mainflow() instead of co_awaiting the co_return of the 4 observer coroutines.
+This makes mainflow() in fact the 5th observer.

+client4obs3.cpp.
+In contrast to client4obs.cpp and client4obs2.cpp, the observer coroutines are started only once before the loop.

+client5thr.cpp starts 3 independent clients, each running in their own thread.

 After building, launch the applications in the following order: